ohmtech-rdi/eurorack-blocks/documentation/getting-started/setup.md

 ~/eurorack-blocks/samples/drop$ erbb configure
 ```

-If you inspect the `drop` folder, it now contains an `artifacts` directory, with a lot of files.
+If you inspect the `drop` folder, it now contains an `artifacts` directory, with some folders and files.

 ```{image} setup-configure.png
 :width: 100%
 :align: center
 ```

+- The `daisy` folder contains the build files for the [`ninja` build system](https://ninja-build.org), to produce the Daisy firmware,
+- The `project_vcvrack.xcodeproj` is an Xcode project,
+   to produce the VCV Rack simulator module on macOS,
+- Not shown on the screenshot above, the `simulator` folder contains the build files for the `ninja` build system,
+   to produce the VCV Rack simulator module on Linux.

 ## Building in Xcode

-If you are using Xcode, a `project_vcvrack.xcodeproj` has been created,
-which is the project to use to develop and test in the VCV Rack simulator.
+If you are using Xcode, use  `project_vcvrack.xcodeproj` to develop, test and debug in the VCV Rack simulator.
 This will open the project in Xcode:

 ```shell-session